Signature of quantum phase transition manifested in quantum fidelity at finite temperature: Theory

+Following our earlier work \cite{nandi2022}, we shall show below that the nonanalyticity comes from the integral $I_n$ and since $I_n$ is independent of temperature, the signature of the existence of QCP is expected to show up at all temperatures.

-We shall apply this above prescription to three integrable quantum spin models, namely the XY chain, 1D SSH Model and the Kitaev model on a honeycomb lattice, each of which shows a QCP at $T=0$.
-We shall show that the quantity $r_a$ shows a non-analytic behaviour at the QCP at {\em any} finite temperature.
+We shall apply the above prescription to several integrable quantum spin models, namely the XY chain, 1D SSH Model, the Kitaev model on a honeycomb lattice, Weyl semimetals and Topological Nodal Line Semimetals.
+Each of these models shows a QCP at absolute zero temperature.
+We shall show that the quantity $r_a$ shows a nonanalytic behaviour at the QCP at {\em any} finite temperature.
 Indeed, it does not imply that there is {\em actually} a phase transition at a finite temperature but that the detector, namely, the long-time fidelity, bears a signature of criticality which exists at zero temperature.
 Furthermore, since the evaluation of the relevant quantity only involves the evaluation of an integral, we can study numerically the 3-dimensional systems also.
-We shall report that for Weyl semimetals and Topological Nodal Line Semimetals, at low temperatures the long-time fidelity shows non-analytic behaviour at the phase boundary.
+We shall report that for Weyl semimetals and Topological Nodal Line Semimetals, at low temperatures the long-time fidelity shows nonanalytic behaviour at the phase boundary.